 The tracks are straight and true in places on this railroad.

-We get to see Esopus Creek in this view.
+Esopus Creek can be seen in this view.

 A family enjoying Esopus Creek this warm afternoon.